public-os/Advance_DS/README.md

 4. Program to implement Linked List -2
 5. Program to implement stack using array
 6. Program to implement stack using linked list
+7. Program to implement queue using array
+6. Program to implement queue using linked list